aathmakuri034/adk-notes-capture-dupe/docs/ChatInterface_Explanation.md

 The component renders a chat interface with:

-- **Header**: Displays title, connection status indicator, and conditional "View Jobs" button when job data is detected.
+- **Header**: Displays title, connection status indicator, resume button when paused, "View Job" button when job data is detected, and logout button.
-- **Messages Area**: Shows chat messages, with conditional rendering for enhanced start screen and speaking indicator.
+- **Messages Area**: Shows chat messages, with conditional rendering for enhanced start screen, speaking indicator, and job preview modal overlay.
-- **Input Area**: Includes buttons for recording, image/video upload, and text input form.
+- **Input Area**: Includes buttons for recording, image/video upload, and text input form, disabled when paused.
 - **Start Screen**: Enhanced welcome screen with "Start Assessment" button that initializes the session and begins job data tracking.
+- **Job Preview Modal**: Full-screen overlay displaying extracted job details with options to resume conversation or navigate to job board.

 ## Dependencies